abhiramgorle/abhiramgorle/README.md

 - 👋 Hi, I’m Abhiram
-- 💼 I'm a CS Student at GITAM,Vizag
+- 💼 I'm a MS in CS Student at The University of Florida.
-- 💬 Talk to me about Front-End Deveopement and Data Science
+- 💬 Talk to me about Full-Stack Deveopement and Data Science
 - 👯 I’m looking to collaborate on software engineering projects